J-R-Johnson/training_test-1/README.md

 ## New documentation

-- We really need to say this.
+- We really need to say that.